Ralpina/fungalOTUpipeline/README.md

  ## Merging fasta and quality files to obtain fastq files
-The script 5_fasta_to_fastq.py simply checks that DNA and quality sequences are in the same order and combines them in the same fastq files for the following step.
+The script 5_fasta_to_fastq.py simply checks that DNA and quality sequences with the same unique code are in the same order and combines them in the same fastq files for the following step.
 The script works in ```python/2.7``` and can be run as follows:
 ```sh
 module load python/2.7.18
 python 5_fasta_to_fastq.py